pkivolowitz/asm_book/section_1/regs/ldr.md

 ## Loading Data From RAM into Registers

-The instructions most commonly used to retrieve information from memory are `ldr` and `ldp`.
+The instructions used to retrieve information from memory are `ldr` and `ldp`.
 The characters `ld` in these mnemonics bring to mind `load`. `ldr` is "load a register" while `ldp` is "load a pair of registers".

 Both of these instructions possess many variations, only a few of which will be described here.
-In common to all variations of the `ldr` and `ldp` instructions are the notions of *where to fetch from* and *where to store what's been fetched*.
+Common to all variations of the `ldr` and `ldp` instructions are the notions of *where to fetch from* and *where to store what's been fetched*.

 Like many AARCH64 instructions, the most basic form of the load instructions are read right to left as in: